UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 }
 ```

-If successful, we can now ready the stream (and hence the contents of the file):
+If successful, we can now read the stream (and hence the contents of the file):

 ```C++
 int number;